 Although some clubs remain solely recreational, most are highly competitive.
 National collegiate championships have been won by men’s basketball, women’s volleyball, croquet, fishing, polo pony, rugby, sailing, and skeet shooting.
 Additionally, numerous individual national collegiate championships have been won by a variety of club athletes.
 In 1976, Brad Simmons, captain of the Yale Skeet and Trap Club, was the first civilian shooter in twenty years to make the U.S. Olympic Skeet Team.

 Since 1984, the Club Sport Program has been directed by Tom Migdalski, who also oversees intramurals and manages the Outdoor Education Center at Yale.
 Tom holds a Master of Science Degree in recreation and college teaching from Southern Connecticut State University.
 He was a nationally-ranked collegiate skeet shooter and is the skeet & trap club coach at Yale; he is the recipient of the “Outstanding Service to Collegiate Shooting Sports” award.
-Tom has promoted the growth of clubs from 18 in 1984 to approximately 50 currently registered teams.
-He is staff advisor to the rifle, pistol and fishing clubs.
+Tom has promoted the growth of clubs from 18 in 1984 to nearly 50 registered teams, and is also staff advisor to the fishing club.
 Tom is a US Coast Guard-certified captain and is a member of the Outdoor Writers Association of America.
 Migdalski’s programs are supported by Administrative Assistant Leigh Fitzpatrick, who has worked to renovate club sports with Tom since January 1999.

 Any group of Yale University undergraduate students, voluntarily organized to pursue an athletic, recreational sport not otherwise offered at Yale.
 A club sport must have the potential to compete in a physical activity; but, competition is not mandatory.

 1) To fill the need for uniquely structured sport activities that may be competitive, recreational, or instructional in nature.